LDAV-Symposium/ldav-web-instructions/README.md

 previous year's web page is probably the easiest way to start.
 Do not worry about preserving the git history of the previous year.
 In fact, it is better to start with a fresh git repository to save space.
-The git history of previous web pages will be saved [when we rotate out the old page](#rotate-in-new-page).
+The git history of previous web pages are permanent links.

 Also, when creating a new web page, do not worry about including the web content from previous years.
-Again, this content will be archived [when we rotate in the new page](#rotate-in-new-page).
+Again, this content will is archived.

-### CNAME file

-When you create the pages, make sure you have a file named `CNAME` that has the contents of `ldav.org`.
-This will be important later to make sure that the ldav.org domain points to the page when we set that up later.

 ### A brief primer to Jekyll